-So if you're looking to take charge of landscape photography, take better portraits, improve your wildlife shots and master macro, or if you're just after some quick photo editing tips for Adobe Photoshop CC, Lightroom or Elements, this is the essential guide for you.
+So if you're looking to take charge of landscape photography, take better portraits, improve your wildlife shots and master macro, or if you're just after some quick photo editing tips for Photoshop, Lightroom or Elements, this is the essential guide for you.

 • Sunset photography: tips and settings for perfect pictures